-Have you fallen in love with Kabocha Squash yet?
-It's at the top of my list of favorite vegetables!
-This is actually one of the sweetest varieties of squash out there, so it's also a really kid-friendly option, too.
-I grab one whenever I see them available, then use it to make this Maple Sugar Roasted Kabocha Squash recipe!
-You can check out my Instagram Fall Highlight for more on this squash variety and to see it roasted in real time.
+I grab one whenever I see them in grocery stores (or farmers markets), then use it to make this roast with maple sugar!
+You can check out my fall highlights on Instagram for more on this squash variety and to see it roasted in real time.
 I was shocked by how many people hadn't tried Kabocha, and I'm so excited to hear what you think!

 - Kabocha squash - I always grab a smaller squash that's primarily dark green.

-- Maple sugar - This is just maple syrup, my favorite natural sweetener, that's been boiled down to form a granulated sugar!
+- Maple sugar - This is just maple syrup, my favorite natural sweetener, that's been boiled down to form a granulated sugar.
 Coconut sugar also works here.

 - Extra virgin olive oil - You can toss the cut squash pieces in olive oil to coat.

 - Salt and pepper - Just the classics in this recipe!
-Kabocha squash is so flavorful, I just like adding a sprinkle of salt and pepper to complement.
+Kabocha squash is so flavorful, I like adding just a sprinkle of salt and pepper to complement.

 How to Cut Kabocha Squash

-Kabocha Squash is unique from other squashes because you can actually eat the skin.
+Kabocha squash is unique from other squashes because you can actually eat the skin.
 Promise!
 It's thin, edible, and absolutely delicious...it also makes cutting even easier!
-I start by cutting the stem off, halving the squash, and scooping the seeds out.
-Save them for roasting!
-From there everything gets cut into 1-inch chunks!

 What is Kabocha Squash?

-Choose squash with a firm exterior and no soft spots or cracks.
-The exterior should be matte (not shiny) in color and hard to pierce with your fingernail.
 Squash last quite a while before using, but generally it's a good idea to use it sooner, within a month.
-If your squash is unripe, place in a warm sunny spot to help it ripen.
+If your squash is unripe, place it in a warm sunny spot to help it ripen.
 If it is mature and ripe, store the squash in a cool dark area in your kitchen but do not refrigerate (source).

 Health Benefits of Kabocha Squash

-Kabocha squash is low in calories while being a source of protein, vitamins A and C, fiber, beta carotene, and magnesium.
+Kabocha squash is low in calories while being a source of protein, vitamin A, vitamin C, fiber, beta carotene and magnesium.
 Winter squash is rich in potassium, which helps counteract the negative effects of sodium on blood pressure.
-Squash also contains polysaccharides, an indigestible fiber that can prevent blood sugar from rising after eating!
-Amazing. (source)

 What to Serve with Kabocha Squash

-This Maple Sugar Roasted Kabocha Squash Recipe is vegan, gluten-free, soy-free, nut-free, and free of refined sugar!
-It's a holiday side dish that everyone at the table can enjoy (and they'll all want to know what it is!).
 My kids love it enough that I make it on weeknights, too!
-I hope you'll tag me in your Kabocha Squash recipe adventures on Instagram, and don't forget to drop a review below!
+I hope you'll tag me in your Kabocha squash recipe adventures on Instagram, and don't forget to drop a review below!

 More Squash Recipes